Bookmark saved

 "Where were you?"
 Chelsea asked when the trembling subsided.
 She kept her voice gentle, non-threatening.
 "Just now.
 What did you see?"

 Kate pulled back.
 Her face had gone still.
-Guarded.
 The open book of her expressions closing, page by page, into something unreadable.

 "Nothing.
 I was just... thinking."